BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_11__setting_a_time_limit.md

 You should now have 60 seconds to chomp more space cabbages than your computer opponent before the game ends, fantastic well done.
 The last thing you can do for your game as part of this tutorial is have the game display who wins at the end of 60 seconds.

 Step 5.
-Move to the very end of your code and add the following simple if statement and argument:
+Move to the very end of your code and add the following simple if statement and argument this time the text is not indented until after the if statement:

 ```python
 if (int(score) > int(comp_score)):